duracell04/Statuta/README.md

 From the repo root:

 ```
-cd demo/frontend
-npm install
+pnpm install --dir demo/frontend
-npm run dev
+pnpm dev
-# open http://localhost:5173 in your browser
+# (or cd demo/frontend and run pnpm dev)
 ```

-Vite auto-bumps ports if 5173/5174 are busy; free the earlier process if you need a fixed port.
+The Next dev server is pinned to port **5173** (to stay aligned with the legacy Vite docs); no extra `-p` flags are needed.
+Free that port or temporarily tweak `demo/frontend/package.json` if you need to run on a different port.

 ---